 There has been a steady increase in the cost of sleep medication over the last 5 years.
-However, 2017/18 is projected to have a much smaller percentage increase against the previous year for both cost and items (see variance for cost and items).
+2017/18 had a smaller percentage increase against the previous year for both cost and items (see variance for cost and items), however there has been a slightly larger increase in 2018/19.